 Step 1.
 Complete a Master’s Degree Program in Speech-Language Pathology

-You’ll need to pursue a master’s degree in speech-language pathology through an institution accredited by the American Speech-Language-Hearing Association (ASHA).
+You’ll need to pursue a master’s degree in speech-language pathology that’s accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA),

 To apply to most programs, you’ll need to have: